 …

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing instance.
 The STA ID field of the DMG Setup Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
-Each sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than a SIFS after the request.
-If the sensing initiator does not receive a DMG Sensing Measurement Setup Response frame within SIFS after a DMG Sensing Request frame, it shall not send the next DMG Sensing Measurement Setup Request frame until the duration of a DMG Sensing Response frame plus 2 × SIFS after the DMG Sensing Request frame.
+Each sensing responder shall respond with the DMG Sensing Response frame a SIFS after the request.
+If the sensing initiator does not receive a DMG Sensing Response frame after a DMG Sensing Request frame, it shall send the next DMG Sensing Request frame the duration of a DMG Sensing Response frame plus 2 × SIFS after the DMG Sensing Request frame.(#1391, #1392)

 …

 In the reporting phase, if the reports are needed (see 9.4.2.325 (DMG Sensing Measurement Setup element)), the sensing initiator shall send a DMG Sensing Poll frame to each sensing responder for the report in order of the STA ID field.
-Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator no later than a SIFS after the DMG Sensing Poll frame.
-The sensing initiator shall not send the first DMG Sensing Poll frame until the largest Sounding Duration plus the SIFS and BRPIFS after the last DMG Sensing Response frame.
+Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator a SIFS after the DMG Sensing Poll frame.
+The sensing initiator shall send the first DMG Sensing Poll frame the largest Sounding Duration plus a SIFS and a BRPIFS after the last DMG Sensing Response frame. (#1391)

 …